By Mark Nichol

 Interior & Features

-Every Corsa-e comes with a digital instrument panel, which is a nice nod to futurism but in reality it looks a little like an afterthought – it's an oblong screen housed awkwardly in the Corsa's standard instrument binnacle.
+Every Corsa-e comes with a digital instrument panel, which is a nice nod to futurism but in reality it looks a little like an afterthought.
 It displays plenty of useful information though, mostly pertinent to battery management – a calming feature for those with range anxiety.

 The cabin quality is about what you'd expect for a car in this class, albeit there's a higher proportion of hard, hollow plastic in here than you'd find in, say, a Volkswagen Polo – and even in a Peugeot 208, which is surprising given that the Corsa is based on that car.
 Peugeot owns Vauxhall now, basically.